The City's Bidder List -- Viewing and Submitting Bids

 Some legally independent Alexandria authorities have been granted procurement authority and have their own purchasing offices and procedures.
 These are as follows:

-Contact information for these authorities may be found in the City of Alexandria Government Telephone Directory available from the Office of Citizen Assistance.
+Contact information for these authorities may be found in the City of Alexandria Government Telephone Directory available from the Office of Communications.

 - Alexandria Public Schools